PhoenixTales/phoenix-docs/lore/arcane.md

 The idea of the circles when interpreted in this way, is much more fitting to the gothic setting.
 Just compare this to all kinds of modern magical circles.

-Also, "Circle" may be a rare case where the term used in the english version serves the desired connotation better than the original german "Kreis".
+"Circle" may be a rare case where the term used in the english version serves the desired connotation better than the original german "Kreis".
 Kreis, while actually being identical in meaning, gives it just a bit less of a mysterious, esoteric feeling.
 It evokes the notion of an open "kreis" that anyone can visit, while actually a very "closed" circle ("geschlossener Kreis") is meant.
+The circles are exclusive, so exclusive that in many or even most cases it should be an absolute secret who belongs to a circle, if not even its very existence is concealed.
+The mages in the colony of course have nothing to conceal, they are surrounded and part of an anarchist prison ruled by criminals.
+In fact, in the prison the mages can practice their magic with more freedom than perhaps anywhere else in the world.

-But in German "Zirkel" can be used just as well and in this context we should probably should use it more often.
+Gladly, in German "Zirkel" can be used just as well as "Kreis" and in this context we should use it more.

 ## Alchemical Magic